 In cases where the Senate bills and resolutions are substantially the same as House bills or resolutions previously reported by a House committee, these may be disposed of as such measures entered in the record of matters already reported.

-If the House bill or resolution is on Second Reading, the House may substitute it with the Senate measure as an amendment to the House bill or resolution or by adopting the Senate measure as the House version of the bill or resolution.
+If the House bill or resolution is on Second Reading, the House may, during the period of amendments, adopt the provisions of the Senate measure as an amendment to the House bill or resolution.

 Bills or resolutions of the House with the amendments of the Senate, as well as Senate bills or resolutions which are substantially the same as House bills or resolutions previously approved, may be disposed of immediately as pending matters.
-The House may concur with the Senate amendments to the House bill or resolution or adopt the Senate version of the bill or resolution, as the case may be.
+The House may concur with the Senate amendments to the House bill or resolution or adopt the Senate bill or resolution as the House version of the measure.

-The Speaker shall appoint the Members of the House panel in a conference committee whose names shall be manifested in open session and entered in the Journal: Provided, That the chairperson of the committee that endorsed the approval of the bill that is subject to conference committee action and the principal author(s) thereof shall be members of the House panel; and Provided, further, That equitable representation of the Majority and the Minority in the panel shall be ensured.
+The Speaker shall appoint the Members of the House panel in a conference committee whose names shall be manifested in open session and entered in the Journal: Provided, That the chairperson of the committee that reported out the bill or joint resolution under consideration and the principal author(s) thereof shall be Members of the House panel; and Provided, further, That equitable representation of the Majority and the Minority in the panel shall be ensured.

-A conference committee report shall be signed by the majority of the conferees on the last page and every page thereof.
+A conference committee report shall be signed by a majority of the Members of both panels on the last page and every page thereof.
 The report shall contain a clear and detailed statement of the changes in or amendments to the subject measures.
 Copies of the original measures approved by the House and the Senate shall be attached to the report.
-The report shall be transmitted to the Secretary General together with an electronic copy thereof.
+The report shall be filed with the Secretary General together with an electronic copy thereof.

 The consideration of conference committee reports shall always be in order, except when the Journal is being read, while the roll is being called, or the House is dividing on any question.

-The consideration of such report shall not be in order unless copies thereof are distributed to the Members: Provided, That in the last fifteen (15) days of each session period, it shall be deemed sufficient that three (3) copies of the report, signed as above provided, are, together with an electronic copy thereof, deposited in the office of the Secretary General.
+The consideration of the conference committee report shall not be in order unless copies thereof are distributed to the Members: Provided, That in the last fifteen (15) days of each session period, it shall be deemed sufficient that three (3) copies of the report, together with an electronic copy thereof, are filed with the office of the Secretary General.

 A conference committee report shall be ratified by a majority vote of the Members of the House present, there being a quorum.

-Section 63.
-Enrolling Bills.
-The Speaker shall order the enrollment of approved bills within three (3) days after final approval by both Houses.
-The Bills and Index Service and the secretariat of the committee(s) that recommended the approval of the bill shall ensure that the bill is in the form and contains the provisions approved by both Houses.

-The enrolled bill shall be signed within five (5) working days by the Speaker and the Secretary General.
-The Secretary General shall report to the House the time of presentation of the bill to the President and the record thereof shall be entered in the Journal.

 Section 64.
+Enrollment of Bills and Joint Resolutions.
+The Speaker shall order the enrollment of approved bills or joint resolutions within three (3) days after final approval by both Houses.
+The Bills and Index Service and the secretariat of the committee(s) that reported out the bill shall ensure that the bill is in the correct form and contains the provisions approved by both Houses.

+The enrolled bill or joint resolution shall be signed within five (5) working days by the Speaker and the Secretary General.
+The Secretary General shall report to the House the time of presentation of the bill or joint resolution to the President and the record thereof shall be entered in the Journal.

+Section 65.
 Action by the President.
-Every bill passed by Congress shall be presented to the President for approval.
-If the President does not approve the bill, the President vetoes it and returns the same to the House together with the specific objections.
-The President shall communicate the veto on any bill to the House within thirty (30) days after receipt thereof, otherwise, it shall become a law as if it was signed.
+Every bill or joint resolution passed by Congress shall be presented to the President for approval.
+If the President approves the bill or joint resolution, the President shall sign it; otherwise, the President shall veto it and return the same to the House together with the specific objections.
+The President shall communicate the veto on any bill or joint resolution to the House within thirty (30) days after receipt thereof, otherwise, it shall become a law as if it was signed.

-Section 67.
+Section 68.
 Messages.
-Messages from the President of the Philippines shall be reported to the House and referred to the appropriate committees.
+Messages from the President of the Philippines and the Senate shall be reported to the House and when necessary, referred to the appropriate committees.

-Section 68.
+Section 69.
 Memorials and Petitions.
-Communications from heads of departments of the Executive and Judicial Departments, memorials and petitions shall be reported to the House and, when necessary, referred to the appropriate committees.
+Communications from heads of departments of the Executive and the Judiciary, memorials and petitions shall be reported to the House and, when necessary, referred to the appropriate committee(s).